devangi-08/LECO/README.md

 **Behavioral diagnosis from metadata.** Without requiring students to log their work, the engine infers failure modes from time-taken, confidence ratings, and error patterns: distinguishing concept gaps from setup gaps from execution slips from rushed guesses.

 **A priced choice, not a prescription.** The output isn't a dashboard — and it isn't a single command either.
 It ends in three doors drawn from the engine's own analysis: *rebuild the foundation* (the slow, high-payoff path), *take the quick win* (the topic nearest to tipping into a strength), or *change nothing but strategy* (marks recoverable without new study).
-Each door is priced in effort and payoff, and labeled for who it's for, because the one thing the engine cannot know is how far the student's exam is.
+Each door is priced in effort and payoff, and labeled for who it's for — because the one thing the engine cannot know is how far the student's exam is.
 The student picks.
+(An earlier version ended by prescribing one specific question; see [why that changed](CASE_STUDY.md#the-boundary--what-leco-doesnt-know).)

 ---

 ## Architecture Overview